MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-phase4.md

 		$list += "<Your Tenant URL>/_wmcs/licensing"
 		Set-IRMConfiguration -LicensingLocation $list

-    Now when you run [Get-IRMConfiguration](https://docs.microsoft.com/powershell/module/exchange/encryption-and-certificates/get-irmconfiguration?view=exchange-ps), you should see all your AD RMS cluster URLs and your Azure Rights Management service URL displayed for the *LicensingLocation* parameter.
+    Now when you run [Get-IRMConfiguration](https://docs.microsoft.com/powershell/module/exchange/encryption-and-certificates/get-irmconfiguration?view=exchange-ps), you should see all your AD RMS cluster licensing URLs and your Azure Rights Management service URL displayed for the *LicensingLocation* parameter.

 3. Now disable IRM features for messages that are sent to internal recipients: